elastic/integrations/.github/ISSUE_TEMPLATE/integration-checklist.md

 - [ ] Fields follow [ECS](https://github.com/elastic/ecs) and [naming conventions](https://www.elastic.co/guide/en/beats/devguide/master/event-conventions.html)
 - [ ] At least a manual test with ES / Kibana / Agent has been performed.
 - [ ] Required Kibana version set to:
-- [ ] Change is released and Generally Available

 <!-- Uncomment as many of the following sections as needed
 ### New Package